scholarslab/womensbios/README.md

 ## Clone the GitHub repo
   - `git clone https://gitlab.com/scholars-lab/womensbios.git`

+- Change the following files to use the correct domain name
+  - docker-compose.yml
+  - static-content/Search.js
+  - nginx.conf

 ## Edit your /etc/hosts file
 We can leverage our computer's /etc/hosts file to make it think the domain name 'womensbios.lib.virginia.edu' should be pointed to our computer.
 Doing this